lakejs/lake-docs/reference/toolbar-config.md

 # {{ $frontmatter.title }}

-You can configure the toolbar using the parameter of the constructor of the [Toolbar](/reference/toolbar.md) class.
+The config is the parameter of the constructor of the [Toolbar](/reference/toolbar.md) class, it allows you to customize the toolbar.

+Example:

 ```js
 import { Toolbar } from 'lakelib';